kristophM/kristophM/README.md

 ### ⚡ %ls -open_source_contributions

+(If you see some references to the user @deltakilomilo, that was a previous identity for stealth crypto projects ;)

 - [Zorro Protocol](https://github.com/Zorro-Finance/zorro-protocol-v1): An EVM cross-chain crypto DeFi protocol
+- [Cardano Staking Node Automation](https://github.com/deltakilomilo/cardano-staking-node): Some devops and Dockerisation for running a Cardano staking node
 - [tusd](https://github.com/tus/tusd): high performance file uploads written in Go
 - [NewtonX](https://github.com/newtonx-inc): Some specialised devops/infrastructure libraries (e.g. for Kong gateways, service meshes, observability etc.)